- Identify the main Spanish American colonial settlements of the 1500s and 1600s

 - Discuss economic, political, and demographic similarities and differences between the Spanish colonies

 During the 1500s, Spain expanded its colonial empire to the Philippines in the Far East and to areas in the Americas that later became the United States.
-The Spanish dreamed of mountains of gold and silver and imagined converting thousands of eager Indians to Catholicism.
+The Spanish dreamed of mountains of gold and silver and imagined converting thousands of eager Native Americans to Catholicism.
 In their vision of colonial society, everyone would know his or her place.
 Patriarchy (the rule of men over family, society, and government) shaped the Spanish colonial world.
 Women occupied a lower status.
-In all matters, the Spanish held themselves to be atop the social pyramid, with native peoples and Africans beneath them.
+In all matters, the Spanish held themselves to be atop the social pyramid, with Native peoples and Africans beneath them.
 Both Africans and native peoples, however, contested Spanish claims to dominance.
 Everywhere the Spanish settled, they brought devastating diseases, such as smallpox, that led to a horrific loss of life among native peoples.
 European diseases killed far more native inhabitants than did Spanish swords.